WELCOME TO OPENEYE

 August 24, 2011

-OpenEYE consists of a unique, multi-disciplinary team of experts who have come together through a shared concern about Early Childhood in the UK.
-They have the support of an increasing number of childminders, parents, practitioners and teachers.
-Additional support comes from a prestigious group of international researchers, authors and early childhood experts.
-OpenEYE is an entirely voluntary group who give their time freely to the cause.
+OpenEYE consisted of a unique, multi-disciplinary team of experts who came together through a shared concern about Early Childhood in the UK.
+They had the support of an increasing number of childminders, parents, practitioners and teachers.
+Additional support came from a prestigious group of international researchers, authors and early childhood experts.
+OpenEYE was an entirely voluntary group who give their time freely to the cause.

 Newsletter